Five (group): 2025: Third reunion and comeback tour

-On 24 February 2025, Love posted on Twitter that he was once again part of the group after leaving in 2014.
+On 24 February 2025 Love posted on Twitter he was once again part of the group after leaving in 2014.
 The next day, J Brown made a similar post, implying he had also rejoined the group.
-On 27 February 2025, the group confirmed their reunion as a five-piece, and announced the Keep On Movin' Tour which will take place across the UK from October to December 2025.
-Naughty Boy was originally announced as the supporting act, but after missing the first show in Cardiff on 29 October, he withdrew from the tour for health reasons and was replaced by MistaJam for the remainder of the UK tour dates.
+On 27 February 2025 the group confirmed their reunion as a five-piece, and announced the Keep On Movin' Tour, which would take place across the UK from October to December 2025.
+Naughty Boy was originally announced as the supporting act but, after missing the first show in Cardiff on 29 October, he withdrew from the tour for health reasons and was replaced by MistaJam for the remainder of the UK tour dates.

 Plans for a reunion began when Robinson rented an AirBnB in Birmingham in 2023.
 "It was about being friends again.
 Reconnecting," he told The Guardian.
 "By going back into the public domain as the five of us and confronting our fears, our demons, both individually and collectively, it's a genuine healing process," Neville continued.
 "We hadn't been in the same room for 20-odd years."

-On 22 August 2025, the group announced an Australian leg for the Keep On Movin' Tour, with five dates to take place in Australia and New Zealand in May 2026.
+On 22 August 2025 the group announced an Australian leg for the Keep On Movin' Tour, with five dates to take place in Australia and New Zealand in May 2026.